 If you have more of a regular Friday-night-babysitter situation, Provinziano recommends doubling the amount of a single session.
 You can usually do the same thing for dog walkers and cat sitters.
 But if your furry companion requires an inordinate amount of maintenance — I’m talking ear drops, cleaning up excrement and hairballs, forcing Fido to eat a pill — supplement accordingly.

 The same general logic applies to cleaners.
 Grace Reynolds, who moderates a group of nearly 20,000 cleaning professionals on Facebook, and co-runs her own house cleaning service in Walla Walla, Washington, polled her community at Wealthsimple’s request.
 She found that they most prefer a tip equal to the cost of a single cleaning service.
 “House cleaners really do feel like a member of the family,” says Reynolds.
 “So you should treat them as such.”
 She’s also not opposed to baked goods, wine, fresh produce during the holidays, but recommends presenting it before a cleaning, rather than after.
 “That also helps boost their morale and their happiness for the day.
 It’ll make the job a little more fun.”

-Chelsey Pickthorn, a hairstylist who services everyone from artists to stay-at-home moms at her New York-based studio, says that regulars should double or triple their usual tip toward the end of the year, depending on the time-intensiveness of their services.
+Chelsey Pickthorn, a hairstylist who services everyone from artists to stay-at-home moms, says that regulars should double or triple their usual tip toward the end of the year, depending on the time-intensiveness of their services.
 “When clients go above and beyond, it really does make you feel appreciated,“ Pickthorn says.
 She is also happy to receive personal gifts.
 But please, no food.
 "I don’t want a food bouquet," she says.
 "I don’t want a fruitcake."